pure-js/twitter-web-client/README.md

 - Do you know how to use CSS flexible boxes?
 Wonderful, use them all.
 - Names of CSS selectors you choose consciously and can argue your choice?
 An additional plus.
 - Did you love CSS transformations, transitions, web animation to the state of epilepsy?
 We too.
 Feel free to use them to improve the user experience.
 - Header in header of header don't confuse you?
-Show how deep the rabbit hole is HTML5 semantic, feel free to use all new tags, about which you read on Habr.
+Show how deep the rabbit hole of HTML5 semantic is, feel free to use all the new tags you've read about.

 ## Running